How Much Does an eCommerce Website Cost? [2021 Edition]

-An eCommerce website will cost you somewhere between $5,000 and $200,000 and even more in some instances.
+An eCommerce website pricing will be somewhere between $5,000 and $200,000 and even more in some instances.
 I know it isn’t a very precise estimate, but that’s because of the vague question.
-You might come up with a similar estimate if I ask you how much a car costs, isn’t it?
+You might come up with a similar cost estimate if I ask you how much a car costs, isn’t it?

 To reach a reasonable range of cost, you’d need to answer a few questions.:

 - What’s the scale of the website going to be?